a3d2ddk/Prenith-and-Drew-Estimate-Camera-Poses/README.md

    - **3D Camera Pose**: Visualizes the estimated camera pose in 3D.

 ## Comparing Homography->pose and cv2->pose
-Allthough rotation and translation are different from both calculations, they were left this way on purpose.
+* Allthough rotation and translation are different from both calculations, they were left this way on purpose.
 They relate to the pose of the camera realtive to the paper and the paper relative to the camera (homography and cv2 respectivly).
 These would allow the derrivations of camera placement as is shown in the ui, as well as transforming the image so that it looks flat, as if looking directly down on it.
+* It should also be noted that the images were left distorted throughout the program, and as such the distortion coefficients had to be accounted for in both methods.
+In cv2 this is simply done by passing them into the functions, whereas in the homography functions the points had to be translated according to the distortion before calculation.